nzlosh/err-stackstorm/docs/action_aliases.rst

 Slack Attachments
 =================

 .. note:: Slack considers attachments as legacy formatting.
 Use block formatting whenever possible.
-Support for attachments in this form of dictionary may be removed from err-stackstrom in the future.
+Support for attachments in this form of dictionary may be removed from err-stackstorm in the future.

-Slack's Markdown can get you a long way, but there are some occassions a richer message format is preferable.
+Slack's Markdown can get you a long way, but there are some occasions a richer message format is preferable.

 Attachments were the first form of advanced message formatting provided by Slack.
-StackStorm chatops pack allows you to supply a `slack` key inside the `extra` parameter.
+StackStorm ChatOps pack allows you to supply a `slack` key inside the `extra` parameter.
 The `slack` key can hold the set of attributes related to sending an attachment.
 Information on the available attachment fields can be found here.  https://api.slack.com/reference/messaging/attachments#legacy_fields

 .. code-block:: bash
-    st2 run chatops.post_message route=errbot_slack channel='<#CL8HNNTFY>' message='Attachments Tets' extra='
+    st2 run chatops.post_message route=errbot_slack channel='<#CL8HNNTFY>' message='Attachments Test' extra='
     {
         "slack": {
             "color": "#f48527",